Home Products Industries Applications Solutions Support Insights Contact Us

 Chlorine and Chloramines

-Used by virtually all US utilities for disinfection, chlorine and chloramines are safe at regulated levels.
-However, they create disinfection byproducts (DBPs) including trihalomethanes (THMs) when they react with organic matter in source water.
-The World Health Organization notes that long-term exposure to elevated DBPs has been associated with increased cancer risk in some epidemiological studies.
+Almost all US utilities use chlorine and chloramines for disinfection.
+They’re safe at regulated levels.
+However, they create disinfection byproducts (DBPs) like trihalomethanes (THMs) when they react with organic matter in source water.
+The World Health Organization points out that long-term exposure to high DBP levels has been linked to an increased cancer risk in some studies.

 Lead

-There is no safe level of lead in drinking water.
-Lead enters tap water not from treatment plants but from lead service lines and plumbing fixtures in older buildings.
-The Flint, Michigan crisis highlighted the risk, but the EPA estimates 9–12 million lead service lines remain in service across the US as of 2023.
-Buildings constructed before 1986 may have lead solder in their plumbing.
+There’s no safe level of lead in drinking water.
+Lead gets into tap water not from treatment plants, but from lead service lines and plumbing fixtures in older buildings.
+The Flint, Michigan crisis showed us this risk clearly.
+The EPA estimates 9-12 million lead service lines are still in use across the US as of 2023.
+Buildings put up before 1986 might have lead solder in their plumbing.
 A reverse osmosis system removes over 97% of lead from tap water.

 PFAS (Forever Chemicals)

-Per- and polyfluoroalkyl substances (PFAS) have contaminated water supplies near military bases, airports, and manufacturing facilities in thousands of US communities.
-In 2024, the EPA finalized the first federal MCL for PFAS — setting limits for PFOA and PFOS at 4 parts per trillion.
-Reverse osmosis is currently the most effective residential technology for PFAS removal, achieving 94%+ reduction.
+Per- and polyfluoroalkyl substances (PFAS) have contaminated water supplies near military bases, airports, and factories in thousands of US communities.
+In 2024, the EPA set the first federal MCL for PFAS, limiting PFOA and PFOS to 4 parts per trillion.
+Reverse osmosis is currently the most effective residential technology for removing PFAS, achieving over 94% reduction.

 Nitrates

-Nitrates are an elevated concern in agricultural areas due to fertilizer runoff.
-The current MCL is 10 ppm (mg/L) — a level that can still cause methemoglobinemia (blue baby syndrome) in infants under 6 months.
-The EPA’s national primary drinking water regulations list nitrate as a priority contaminant for rural municipal systems.
+Nitrates are a big worry in farming areas because of fertilizer runoff.
+The current MCL is 10 ppm (mg/L).
+This level can still cause methemoglobinemia, or “blue baby syndrome,” in infants under 6 months.
+The EPA’s national primary drinking water regulations list nitrate as a top concern for rural municipal systems.

 Arsenic

-Arsenic occurs naturally in groundwater in many western US states, New England, and the Great Plains.
-The current MCL is 10 ppb, but the WHO guideline value is also 10 ppb — with the note that lower is better for long-term cancer risk reduction.
-RO systems with the right membrane configuration remove 95%+ of arsenic.
+Arsenic naturally occurs in groundwater in many western US states, New England, and the Great Plains.
+The current MCL is 10 ppb.
+The WHO guideline value is also 10 ppb, with a note that lower is better to reduce long-term cancer risk.
+RO systems with the right membrane setup remove over 95% of arsenic.

 When Tap Water Is Not Safe

-Water quality in the US is uneven.
-Rural communities with private wells — approximately 15% of US households — have no federal regulatory oversight.
-The quality of those wells depends entirely on local geology and the presence of nearby agricultural or industrial contamination.
-A private well should be tested annually for bacteria, nitrates, pH, hardness, and relevant local contaminants.
+Water quality in the US isn’t consistent.
+Rural communities with private wells, about 15% of US households, have no federal oversight.
+The quality of those wells depends entirely on local geology and any nearby farm or industrial pollution.
+You should test a private well annually for bacteria, nitrates, pH, hardness, and any relevant local contaminants.

-After natural disasters, flooding events, and infrastructure failures, local authorities issue boil-water advisories.
-These are common — the EPA tracks hundreds per year nationwide.
-See our guide on natural disasters and water infrastructure for more on emergency water treatment.
+After natural disasters, floods, and infrastructure breakdowns, local authorities often issue boil-water advisories.
+These happen a lot, the EPA tracks hundreds nationwide each year.
+Check out our guide on natural disasters and water infrastructure for more on emergency water treatment.

 Tap Water Safety by Region